kiba/Writings/for_science/chp26_resolution.md

 Then, when he was finally done, he could see the tears that began flowing from the lawmakers.

 He knew that he done his work, but was it enough?

+***
+**James Archer**
+**October 24, 2015**

+The jail bars rolled away as Sasaki ran into Diana and I. She was freed, and there were no pending criminal charges against her.

+We hugged for a good while as Sasaki sobbed in my chest.

+Sasaki was removed from office via impeachment, and she lost all her positions in Sidonia, and even on Remnant.
+That was a small price to pay.
+Even her friend, Doctor Shinatose was right beside her hugging her daughter.

+I believe Kobayashi and Ochiai was not so lucky...They were more distant.